asahun/cdc-lead-management/docs/lead_workspace.md

   to override the defaults.
-- Letter generation reuses the MailTemplate PDF workflow: each contact card provides a **Generate Letter** action that renders the correct template based on the lead’s owner type/status and, upon success, saves the PDF into `~/Downloads/CDR-Mails` (auto-created if missing) while logging the job so it appears in the new Print Log panel.
+- Letter generation reuses the MailTemplate PDF workflow: each contact card provides a **Generate Letter** action that renders the correct template based on the lead’s owner type/status and streams the PDF back to the user so it lands in their default Downloads folder, while the backend logs the job so it appears in the Print Log panel.
 - `static/local_time.js` converts ISO timestamps to the viewer’s locale so activity history (attempts, comments) is easy to read.
 - The global header contains a **Profile** switcher (Fisseha vs Abby).
 The choice